 1

 $\endgroup$

 • $\begingroup$ Using 2D airfoil data will give too conservative results.
 The slowing boundary layer is accelerated sideways by centrifugal forces, which means it is shifted to a section of the propeller blade that moves faster.
-As a result, flow separation is greatly delayed on propellers. $\endgroup$ Nov 12, 2018 at 19:19
+As a result, flow separation is greatly delayed on propellers. $\endgroup$ Commented Nov 12, 2018 at 19:19

+1